 It’s not a regular paycheck like you would get from a normal job.

 As a blogger, I earn money from various different sources.
-I make money from displaying ads, affiliate marketing, selling my own digital products, and working with brands on sponsored posts.
+I make money from display advertising, affiliate marketing, selling my own digital products, freelance writing, and working with brands on sponsored posts.

 Earnings from my ad networks and affiliate partners can take 60-90 days to be paid out.
 One month I might make $5,000 from blogging and the next month I might only make $3,000.
 It really just depends.

-Of course, some bloggers do have consistently high earnings (check out this list of blog income reports to see what I mean) but the money can be unpredictable, especially when you’re a newer blogger.
+Of course, some bloggers do have consistently high earnings (check out this list of blog income reports to see what I mean) but the money can be unpredictable and inconsistent, especially when you’re a newer blogger.

 3. You’re not willing to learn and adapt